Radial Shockwave Therapy for Plantar Fasciitis and Foot Pain

-Extracorporeal Shock Wave Therapy (ESWT) or “shockwave” therapy, for short, is a fantastic treatment when it comes to lingering heel pain issues that can become chronic in nature when left untreated.
-Being non-invasive, the wave energy generated by the technology is directed at an area of pain from outside the body, hence “extracorporeal”.
-The non-surgical procedure delivers waves from outside the body to trigger the body’s own repair mechanisms to increase the rate of soft-tissue healing of tendinopathy (also known as tendinitis or tendonitis) disorders that result in pain, swelling or impaired function exacerbated by, for example, simply walking or more intensive forms of movement like running.
+A shockwave therapy machine delivers waves from outside the body to trigger the body’s own repair mechanisms to increase the rate of soft-tissue healing of tendinopathy (also known as tendinitis or tendonitis) disorders that result in pain, swelling or impaired function exacerbated by.
+Shockwave therapy for plantar fasciitis, for example, relieves pain from the simple act of walking or more intensive activities like running.

 How Does Shockwave Therapy Work Exactly?

 First, we have to understand the underlying sensitivities of pain as four main processes: transduction, transmission, modulation, and perception.
 The shockwave therapy machine works by transduction, whereby tissue-damaging stimuli activate nerve endings, transmitting the pain sensors to the brain.